-The name of the Center for Science in the Public Interest is misleading.
-It implies that CSPI is scientific or bases it recommendations on scientific evidence.
+The name of the CSPI is misleading.
+It implies that CSPI is scientific.
+Or at least bases it recommendations on scientific evidence.

 More important is the fact that CSPI repeatedly either ignores or misuses scientific evidence.
-It is not alone in such behaviors.
-Groups promoting biodynamic agriculture, homeopathy, and other practices not supported by scientific evidence often distort the evidence.
+It is not alone in such actions.
+Groups promoting biodynamics, homeopathy, and other practices not supported by scientific evidence often distort the evidence.
 The same is true of many who oppose irradiation of foods, GMO foods, inoculations, fluoridation, etc.

-You note that the purpose of the CSPI is “to use the results of studies which indeed use the scientific method to make the case that there are many unhealthy practices in the marketplace that must be addressed and eliminated.”
+You note that the purpose of the CSPI is “to use the results of studies which indeed use the scientific method to make the case that there are many unhealthy practices in the marketplace.
+They must be addressed and eliminated.”

-Any organization that really wants to promote more healthful eating habits should first look objectively at the scientific evidence.
+Any group that really wants to promote more healthful eating habits should first look objectively at the scientific evidence.
 It then bases its recommendations on that evidence.

 The CSPI lacks credibility among those who take the time to look carefully at its long history of deception.
 This includes both scientists and the public.

-I’ve blown the whistle on the Center for Science in the Public Interest.
+I’ve blown the whistle on the CSPI.
 But I also alert people to the unscientific and unproven nature of other practices.
 This includes herbal, holistic, naturopathic, homeopathic, and orthomolecular medicine for treating alcoholism.
 And also hypnotherapy, meditation, and spiritual help for the same problem.

 Doing these things is an important public service.